The living SEB project

 • They were published in languages that were not comprehensible for the authors;

-• Referer to the SEB framework, but focus on different frameworks, such as the OECD or CASEL.
+• Refer to the SEB framework, but focus on different frameworks, such as the OECD or CASEL.

 Eligibility criteria - meta-analysis